 Search Terms with the highest traffic volume are mostly branded.
 Filtering to Non-branded keywords revelas the beauty-related terms, like "bakuchiol" and "bakuchiol serum" that True Botanicals could bid against.

 Competitive Traffic Share shows Herbivore Botanicals owns 100% of multiple "bakuchiol" terms, and going to the Google SERP shows us ads for their product on many reputable beauty sites.
 These have relatively low CPC (below $2) and may be ripe for bidding.

 Nailing the content and copy of your Search ads directly impacts their success.
 Headlines hook the reader and descriptions show why they should care.

 See which ads nab the top position and what you can learn from them.

 Navigate to the Search Ads page within the Paid Search section.
 Use the filter to select a competitor whose ads you will analyze in the table.

 View the Ads and their associated data, including Landing Page, Keywords, and Position.

 Sort by Position to view top ads in order of appearance on Google SERP.

 Compare and contrast across competitors.
 Look for any similarities in language, product selection, and offers.
-Learn from your competitors' top PPC Campaigns and think through opportunities to differentiate yourself from the competition.
+Learn from your competitors' PPC strategies and think through opportunities to differentiate yourself from the competition.